 Minimum working hours per shift in Australia

-Now, there are several rules that apply across many industries in Australia.
+There are rules about minimum hours that apply across many industries in Australia.

 Minimum shift hours by industry